-- 5.3.1 For high distinctiveness baseline (existing) habitat units proposed to be lost during construction these must be replaced with habitats that are of the same exact type (e.g., priority habitat ponds, reedbeds) and medium value habitats by habitats of the same general type (e.g. grassland, woodland, scrub).
+5.3.1 For high distinctiveness baseline (existing) habitat units proposed to be lost during construction these must be replaced with habitats that are of the same exact type

+- (e.g., priority habitat ponds, reedbeds) and medium value habitats by habitats of the same general type (e.g. grassland, woodland, scrub).
 In these cases, there must also be a unit gain generated by the new habitat compared to the baseline (instead of just like-for-like in terms of the area covered). - 5.3.2 In Biodiversity Metric 3.0 there is no trading error generated in the metric by trading down hedgerow or river distinctiveness and condition.
-However, trading down in these instances would still violate Rule 3 of the metric as defined in the User Guide, which states that losses of habitat must be compensated for on a 'like for like' or 'like for better' basis. - 5.3.3 The location of habitats assessed as having a high and medium distinctiveness within the Scheme Order Limits is shown in Figure A.3, Appendix A. Based on the current design the development will result in the trading down due to a small net unit loss of two high distinctiveness habitat types, these are: - Wetland Reedbeds. - Rivers Other Rivers and Streams. - 5.3.4 The loss of river units and reedbed habitat units will occur at the proposed new outfall location on the River Cam as a result of increased riparian encroachment. - 5.3.5 A summary of these habitats and the extent of units loss caused by trading down is provided in Table 5-7.
+However, trading down in these instances would still violate Rule 3 of the metric as defined in the User Guide, which states that losses of habitat must be compensated for on a 'like for like' or 'like for better' basis. - 5.3.3 The location of habitats assessed as having a high and medium distinctiveness within the Scheme Order Limits is shown in Figure A.3, Appendix A. Based on the current design the development will result in the trading down due to a small net unit loss of these habitat types, these are: - Wetland Reedbeds. - Rivers Other Rivers and Streams. - Heathland and Shrub Mixed Scrub. - 5.3.4 The loss of river units and reedbed habitat units will occur at the proposed new outfall location on the River Cam as a result of increased riparian encroachment. - 5.3.5 A summary of these habitats and the extent of units loss caused by trading down is provided in Table 5-1.
 These habitat trading issues will need to be resolved for the development to achieve an overall biodiversity net gain.

-Table 5-7: Summary habitat loss resulting in trading down
+Table 5-1: Summary habitat loss resulting in trading down

-Habitat Type Distinctiveness Uncompensated unit Loss Required Habitat Compensation Wetland - Reedbeds High 1.04 Habitat units Wetland - Reedbeds Other Rivers and Streams High 0.03 River units Other Rivers and Streams (must be the same watercourse (the River Cam))
+Habitat Type Distinctiveness Uncompensated Required Habitat Wetland - Reedbeds High unit Loss 1.06 Habitat units Compensation Wetland - Reedbeds (approximately 0.16ha) Other Rivers and Streams High 0.04 River units Other Rivers and Streams (must be the same watercourse (the River Cam)) Mixed scrub Medium 3.58 Habitat units Approximately 0.5ha of Scrub creation will be incorporated into the landscape masterplan during detailed design